Council of Legal Education (CLE): Archives, 1852-1997

 System of arrangement: Refer to individual series descriptions.

-Conditions governing access: Open to most papers over 30 years old other than papers relating to the Barrow report at CLE 69, which are closed for 50 years in line with the closure period for the Barrow collection, and CLE 55 and CLE 68 which are closed for 75 years as they contain personal data.
+Conditions governing access: Open to most items over 30 years old other than papers relating to the Barrow report at CLE 69, which are closed for 50 years in line with the closure period for the BARROW Enquiry papers and records closed for 75 years because they contain personal data.
 Closed items are designated in red.